nupur100/Bolttech-Terraform-Assignment/README.md

-# Simple Kubernetes Cluster via Kops
+# Kubernetes Cluster via Kops

 ### Launch the Amazon Linux EC2 instance and SSH to the server.